nonvisual/nonvisual.github.io/_posts/2020-12-10-budget-go-live.md

 excerpt_separator: <!--more-->
 ---

-Only last step is left: to combine all the components in one jupyter notebook based app.
-We would like to have it interactive, and in this part we will see how we can do that in Jupyter.
-It allows to quickly prototype similistic interface, and also showcases a nice type of notebooks, which you can share with your stakeholders, without them running away from the look of all the python code.
+Only last step is left: to combine all the components in one Jupyter notebook based app.
+We would like to have it interactive, and in this part, we will see how we can do that in Jupyter.
+It allows to quickly prototype a simplistic interface and also showcases a nice type of notebooks, which you can share with your stakeholders, without them running away from the look of all the python code.

 <!--more-->

 ## Preparation
 The core of our simplistic UI will be [ipywidgets](https://ipywidgets.readthedocs.io/en/stable/).
 These widgets will allow us to create buttons and sliders, and also connect them to the necessary code snippets.

 We start with preparing our data.
-Here we generate artificial data (or use the real one), prepare it, define transaction importance factors and filter for a specific year.
-That's all what we have done in the previous posts of these series.
+Here we generate artificial data (or use the real one), prepare it, define transaction importance factors, and filter for a specific year.
+That's all that we have done in the previous posts of this series.

 ```python
 importance_factors = {"grocery":1, "fashion":2, "shopping":3, "travel":10, "rent": 1000, "unknown":10, "income":0}